Konexa Embedded Distribution Project

 MIGA has been asked to provide a guarantee for a period of up to twenty years to cover equity and shareholder loan investments provided by ECOF Kaduna Ltd of Mauritius and Climate Fund Managers (CFM) for the development of the Konexa Integrated Power Distribution Project in Nigeria.

 The Project consists of the development, construction and operation of energy generation and distribution infrastructure in the Kaduna State, involving three sub-projects with separate activities: The Distribution Project, the Off-Grid Project, and the Solar Project (together “the Project”).
+MIGA is not currently guaranteeing the solar project, updates to MIGA cover will be reflected in the Project Brief, per MIGA Access to Information Policy’.
 The Project is being developed by the Energy Company of the Future (ECOF), trading as Konexa, a company incorporated in Jersey, with the objective of investing in integrated electricity distribution projects and renewable power projects across Sub-Saharan Africa.
-Project financers include Climate Fund Managers (CFM), Africa Finance Corporation, Microsoft, and the Rockefeller Foundation.
+Project financers may include Climate Fund Managers (CFM), Africa Finance Corporation, Microsoft, and the Rockefeller Foundation.
 InfraCredit will potentially provide a Naira-based debt refinancing facility after at least 6 months of operations.
 The Project will be implemented through two Nigerian entities.
 ECOF Kaduna Ltd (Nigeria) will be responsible to implement the Distribution Project and the Off-Grid Project, while Konexa Solar 1 Ltd will implement the Solar Project.

 - Distribution Project